romaintilhac/percolation-diffusion/README.md

 The _benchmark_Eu_ boolean allows to choose between two diffusivities for Eu<sup>2+</sup> based on the experimental diffusivities (Sneeringer _et al._, 1984) of Sr<sup>2+</sup> in either synthetic (1 - conservative choice used in Tilhac _et al._) or natural (0) diopside.

-The _benchmark_2Cpx_ boolean allows to use two different grain-size populations for clinopyroxene (1 - used in Tilhac), instead of the default allocations (0).
+The _benchmark_2Cpx_ boolean allows to use two different grain-size populations for clinopyroxene (1 - used in Tilhac _et al._) or the default allocations (0).

 ## Credits